cloudbees/terraform-aws-cloudbees-cd-eks-addon/blueprints/02-at-scale/README.md

 > [!TIP]
 > A [Resource Group](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) is added to get a full list with all resources created by this blueprint.

+## CD License
+A initial license is required to use CloudBees CD.
+Please refer to the [CloudBees CD Licensing](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) for more information.

 ## Architecture

 ![Architecture](img/at-scale.architect.drawio.svg)